GRAVITY

 is a sake that showcases the full capability of Calrose rice and defines what it means to be a Californian Sake.

-JUNMAI DAIGINJO
+JUNMAI GINJO

 DRIP-PRESSED